 Focus for Minority Staffing 6.25 Establish a black cohort as part of our leadership development pipeline to identify strong leaders and build connections and relationships. ■Planning □Implementing □Complete The district re-started the PABSE organization and began to coordinate strategies specific to recruiting top minority leaders into the pipeline.
 The district will continue the current pipeline program and expand to include minority-specific recruitment strategies with connection to the work of PABSE.
 6.26 Seek out and tap into our current black leaders to participate in district leadership activities (ex: Aspiring Leaders program). □Planning ■Implementing □Complete The district recruited current black administrators to join in the PABSE organization and began to coordinate strategies specific to recruiting top minority leaders into the pipeline.
 The district will continue the current pipeline program and expand to include minority-specific recruitment strategies with connection to the work of PABSE.
-6.27 Establish positive relationships with our aspiring black leaders, focusing on activities and experiences that will improve their chance for advancement. □Planning ■Implementing □Complete The district re-started the PABSE organization and made purposeful efforts to reach out to and build relationships with aspiring black leaders.
-Long-Range / Aspirational Targets: Pinellas County Schools has set a goal of increa maintaining the percentage of black administrate Evaluation Questions: Did the district improve its hiring prod locate and hire qualified black applica Did district's recruitment efforts through Did the district's targeted retention ef ants? ugh improved and t argeted practices increase the div versity of PCS instructional hires?
+6.27 Establish positive relationships with our aspiring black leaders, focusing on activities and experiences that will improve their chance for advancement.
+The district re-started the PABSE organization and made purposeful efforts to reach out to and build relationships with aspiring black leaders.
+Long-Range / Aspirational Targets: Pinellas County Schools has set a goal of increasing the percentage of black instructional staff by an average of 1% each year and maintaining the percentage of black administrators in support of eliminating or greatly narrowing the gap in hiring within 10 years.
+Evaluation Questions: Did the district improve its hiring processes and its alignment of systems to increase the likelihood that schools would locate and hire qualified black applicants?
+Did district's recruitment efforts through improved and targeted practices increase the diversity of PCS instructional hires?
+Did the district's targeted retention efforts result in increased retention of black teachers?